-Unfortunately we have lost a tremendous amount of beach area due to storms and erosion over the past two years.
+Unfortunately we have lost a tremendous amount of beach area due to storms and erosion over the past several years.

 There is no beach in many locations, and beach easements in those locations are closed for that reason.

-the water is deeper than might be expected.
-Parents of small children should take note of the deeper water near the
+water is deeper than might be expected.
+Parents of small children should take note of the deeper water near the shore, and

-Beach Fires require a permit issued by the Police Department.
-The applicant is required to clean up the area after
+BEACH FIRES require a permit issued by the Police Department.
+The applicant is required to clean up the area after the

-DOGS are allowed on the beach from May 1st through October 1st between the hours of 6 p.m.
+DOGS are allowed on the beaches on leashes from May 1st through October 1st between the hours of 6 p.m.
 EST and 11 a.m.
-EST. They

-are allowed at all times between October 2nd and April 30th, unless the beach is closed.
+EST. They are allowed at any time of the day between October 2nd and April 30th, unless the beach is closed.

 RESIDENT GOLF FEES

 Weekdays: 9 holes $13 – 18 holes $23